Silvio Ovelar

 Silvio Adalberto "Beto" Ovelar Benítez (born 20 November 1967) is a Paraguayan politician who has served as senator since 2004.
-A member of the Colorado Party aligned with Horacio Cartes, he has served as president of the Senate since 2023, office he previously held from 2018 to 2019.
+A member of the Colorado Party aligned with Horacio Cartes, he has served as president of the Senate from 2023 to 2024 and from 2018 to 2019.

 Ovelar previously served as governor of Caaguazú from 1998 to 2003.

 Early life

 Family

 Silvio Adalberto Ovelar Benítez was born on 20 November 1967 in Coronel Oviedo, Caaguazú, to Silvio Ovelar Sr. and Hermelinda Benítez.
 He has five siblings: Gustavo, Robert, Hugo, Eber and Mariela.

 Ovelar has three children and is currently married to Iris Magnolia Mendoza, a lawyer.
 His son with his ex-wife Lidia Alicia Ayala, Alejandro, has been the subject of controversy, being accused of benefiting from nepotism.

 Education

 Ovelar studied political science at the Catholic University of Asunción.
 He also studied law there, but did not graduate.

 Political career

 Ovelar started his political career at an early age, being elected president of the Colorado Youth in 1992.
 In 1994, he was elected president of one of the seccionales (local headquarters of the Colorado Party) of Coronel Oviedo, his hometown.

 In 1998, Ovelar was elected governor of Caaguazú, serving until his term expired in 2003.